 Federal tax law apportions capital gains into two different classes determined by the calendar.

 Short-term gains come from the sale of property owned one year or less; long-term gains come from the sale of property held more than one year.
 Short-term gains are taxed at your maximum ordinary income tax rate, where the maximum tax rate in 2023 is 37%.
-Whereas, most long-term gains are taxed at either 0%, 15%, or 20% and can be subject to an additional 3.8% tax under Obamacare.
+Whereas, most long-term gains are taxed at either 0%, 15%, or 20%.
+For most people, you will be in the 15% bracket if your income falls between roughly $42,000 and $460,000.

 In order to determine whether your capital gains transaction will be subject to the short-term or long-term capital gains tax rules depends on the period of time the taxpayer held the asset.
 When figuring the holding period, the day you bought the asset does not count, but the day you sold it does.
 So, if you bought a capital asset, such as a piece of real estate, on April 20, 2022, your holding period began on April 21, 2021.
 April 20, 2023, would mark one year of ownership for tax purposes.
 If you sold the asset on that day, you would have a short-term gain or loss.
 A sale of the asset one day later, on April 21, would produce long-term tax consequences, since you would have held the asset for more than one year.
 The federal income tax rate you pay depends on whether your gain is short-term or long-term.